Charity of the Year

 We believe pubs are at the heart of every community and we aim to build and nurture these relationships through everything we do.
 As the Island’s largest private sector employer, we understand the importance of giving back to our local community and place our charity activities as a top priority.

 We want to support a charity with a positive, life-changing impact and the guide dog service does just that, transforming the lives of more than 10,000 blind and partially sighted people every year.
-In 2015 they provided two million days of mobility!

-The money raised will give us the privilege of naming two guide dog puppies.
+The money raised will give us the privilege of naming four guide dog puppies.
 We will also receive individual updates on their progress through training as well as photographs from birth to qualification as a guide dog.
 It takes around 20 months to transform a tiny puppy into a confident guide dog, and we, and our customers, can proudly follow them every step of the way.

 A huge thank you to all of our customers who have contributed to our fundraising efforts so far.
 We’re happy to announce that our total to date is a whopping £41,636, after raising an additional £241.00 at The Cat’s Family Fun Day, which means we were able to sponsor a fourth guide dog, named Archie to join our other guide dogs; Cooper, Brearley and Amber on their journeys!

 The adorable Archie was born on the 8th July 2021 and has been placed with his puppy walker who has started to teach him all the skills that he will need as a future guide dog!